MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/ubuntu-ufw-guide.md

      sudo nc -zv <server-ip> 22
      ```

-     - If the connection fails but the port is be listening, it confirms that the port is denied by the firewall.
+     - If the connection fails but the port is being listening, it confirms that the port is denied by the firewall.

      - Successful connection means the port is allowed.